The Walking Dead: The Ride: As X:\ No Way Out and X

-Riders entered the queue line inside the pyramid and proceeded down a long and narrow corridor with neon lights and lasers in the ceiling.
-Dance music played throughout the corridor.
-After a segment of switchback queue line, riders entered the station.
+Riders entered the queue line inside the pyramid structure and proceeded along a long, narrow corridor illuminated by neon lights and ceiling-mounted lasers, with dance music playing throughout.
+After navigating a series of switchback sections, guests reached the loading platform.

-The train exited the station into a tight right hand turn that leads up onto the lift hill.
-After reaching the top of the hill, the train plummeted down at speeds of up to 28 mph into various helixes and tight turns.
-While the ride negotiated its circuit, there were bright multi-coloured disco lights and laser effects combined with an upbeat electronic dance remix of the park's 'Island Theme', composed by IMAscore.
-Once the ride reached the end of the circuit the train arrived at an exit platform where riders disembarked, before collecting their belongings and heading outside into daylight.
+The train exited the station into a right-hand turn leading onto the drive tyre lift hill.
+Upon reaching the top, the trains descended at speeds of up to 28 mph (45 km/h) through a series of helixes and sharp turns.
+Throughout the circuit, bright, multicoloured disco lights and laser effects accompanied an upbeat electronic remix of the park’s Island Theme, composed by IMAscore.
+At the end of the circuit, the train arrived at the exit platform, where riders disembarked and proceeded along a narrow exit corridor before returning outdoors.